alban-gerome/adobe-analytics/duckface.md

 These 3 events should cover 99% of your tracking needs.
 If we fire a click on a link and that link is tracked, we will have a JSON representing the decoded tracking request for that link when it is clicked in script output.
 If that link would result in a new page to load, you will stay on the same page.
 We stop the click but sometimes, some pages may display a lightbox or reveal a tab that was previousy hidden.

-I send all the tracking request to a dummy reporting suite, let's hope nobody has a reporting suite called "duckface".
+I send all the tracking request to a dummy reporting suite, let's hope nobody has a reporting suite id called "duckface".
+I may have to generate a completely random reporting suite name each time if I don't want to receive a bill from Adobe sent to me.
 Feel free to change that to your own testing reporting suite id if you are slightly paranoid and want to see the requests in the pages and custom link reports.

 [Back to the table of contents](#Table-of-contents)